Choosing a .NET Console UI Library

 • Need maximum community and ecosystem?
 The bigger libraries have more users, more contributors, more blog posts, and more StackOverflow answers.

-• Need DatePicker, Slider, ColorPicker, or HexView?
+• Need ColorPicker or HexView?
 Terminal.Gui has these built-in.
-XenoAtom has Slider and ColorPicker.
+XenoAtom has ColorPicker.
 SharpConsoleUI doesn't (yet).

 • Need source-generated reactive bindings?
 XenoAtom's [Bindable] source-generated property system with automatic dependency tracking is more sophisticated than SharpConsoleUI's lambda-based MVVM bindings.